- 150M+ number of total users on Airbnb

 - The average stay is 4.3 nights

-- There are over 7 million listings worldwide in over 220 countries and regions
+- There are 5.6 million listings in over 100,000 cities and in more than 220 countries and regions

 - Airbnb listings constitute 19% of the total demand for lodging in the U.S.

 - The average U.S. occupancy rate is 48%

 - In December 2019, 10.4 million guests stayed in an Airbnb for the holidays:

 - 2,574 stayed in castles, 1031 stayed in treehouses, and 121 in windmills

 - On any given night, 2 million people are staying in Airbnb rentals across the world

 - Airbnb’s main website saw 91 million visits in January 2020 with 50% of traffic through mobile devices